alexandrebobkov/ProjectManagement/source/mapping_stakeholder.rst

 *You may continue the list if needed.*

-Part 2: Stakeholder Analysis Matrix (20 minutes)
+Part 2: Stakeholder Analysis Matrix
 -------------------------------------------------

 **Instructions:** Plot each stakeholder on the matrix below based on their level of influence (ability to impact project success with performance) and interest (how much the project affects them).